alon2712/CEO-Express/README.md

 Testing the Backend using our tests
 1. Open terminal
 2.  cd backend
+3.  pip install pyodbc
+4.  sudo apt install unixodbc
+5.  pip install fastapi
-3.  check if pytest is installed ('pytest --version')
+6.  check if pytest is installed ('pytest --version')
-4. If pytest is not installed, run ('pip install -U pytest')
+7. If pytest is not installed, run ('pip install -U pytest')
-5.  run ('pytest')
+8.  run ('pytest')

 Testing the website:
 1. npm install